Eggplant Meatballs

 Ingredients needed

 - Water.
-Water helps the eggplant soften in the pan and prevents it from burning.
-Feel free to use vegetable stock instead to deepen the flavor.
+Water helps the eggplant soften in the pan, preventing it from burning.
+Feel free to use vegetable stock for extra flavor.

 - Basil.
-Fresh basil is best but dried will work in a pinch.
+Fresh basil leaves are best, but dried basil will work in a pinch.

 - Italian breadcrumbs.
 Use pre-seasoned Italian breadcrumbs or regular breadcrumbs stirred together with an Italian seasoning blend.

 - Parmesan cheese.
 This gives the meatballs a savory, salty, and cheesy flavor.
-You can even add shredded mozzarella in addition to the parmesan for extra cheesy and gooey meatballs.
+You can even add shredded mozzarella for extra cheesy and gooey meatballs.

 - Pasta sauce.
-Any jarred or homemade pasta sauce (or sugo!) you love will work.
+Any jarred or homemade pasta sauce (hello, pomodoro sauce or sugo!) you love will work.

 How to make eggplant meatballs